-If patient data was saved during the most recent power down, a Confirm patient and location dialog appears with the following options:
+Note If patient data was saved during the most recent power down and the device was in the Continuous Monitoring profile, a Confirm patient and location dialog appears with the following options:

 - Same patient and location

 - Same patient, new location

 - New patient

+- Note If "Allow profile change" is enabled in Advanced settings and continuous sensors are attached to the device at startup, the device powers up in the Continuous Monitoring profile, overriding other default profile selections.

 - 2. If the Confirm patient and location dialog appears, select the desired option and touch OK.